-- 1. According to Employee's personnel records, Employee was a RW 10/10 Digital Computer Mechanic at OPEFM for 35 years. - 2.
+- 1. According to Employee's personnel records, Employee was a RW 7/10 Motor Vehicle Operator at OPEFM for 28 years. - 2.
 On August 17, 2009, Agency abolished eighty-five (85) positions due to budgetary crisis.
 Employee occupied one of the positions designated for abolishment. - 3.
-Employee's Retention Register shows that his RIF service computation date is March 31, 1974.
-Because the only position in his competitive level was eliminated, Employee was terminated. - 4.
+Employee's Retention Register shows that his RIF service computation date is March 08, 1981.
+Because all five positions in his competitive level were eliminated, Employee was terminated. - 4.
 Employee received the requisite 30-day notice prior to the effective date of his separation. - 5.
 At the conference and in its written documentations to this Office, Employee disputed the budget rationale of the Agency.
 Employee noted that Agency has failed to provide credible evidence to justify its assertion that the RIF was due to a budgetary shortfall.